-NOTE: If you are an active duty military member and required to file an Arizona return, DO not file Form 140A.
-For 2009, you may subtract all active duty military pay included in federal adjusted gross income.
-To take this subtraction, you must file your 2009 return using Form 140.
+NOTE: Do not use Form 140A if you are an active duty military member.
+You may subtract all of your active duty military pay included in your federal adjusted gross income, but you cannot do this on Form 140A.
+To take this subtraction, you must file your 2012 return using Form 140.
 For more information, see Form 140 instructions.